astampoulis/makam-paper-funpearl/makamcode/07-hindley-milner.md

 And if you haven't guessed it yet, we'll use some term reflection.''
 \end{verse}

 STUDENT.
-I got an idea for implementing type generalization for polymorphic `let` in the style of \citet{damas1984type,hindley1969principal,milner1978theory}.
+I have an idea for implementing type generalization for polymorphic `let` in the style of \citet{damas1984type,hindley1969principal,milner1978theory}.
 I remember the typing rule looks like this:

 \vspace{-1.2em}